Compulsory Acquisition

 - the consideration specified in the acquisition notice (the Specified Consideration); or

-- if challenge rights apply, the consideration determined by that process.
+- if challenge rights apply and are exercised, the consideration determined by the expert determination process.

 - When determining the Specified Consideration, the key threshold questions to consider are: